No Filter: The inside story of how Instagram transformed business, celebrity and our culture

 Invisible Women shows us how, in a world largely built for and by men, we are systematically ignoring half the population.
 From government policy and medical research, to technology, workplaces, urban planning and the media, Caroline Criado Perez brings together for the first time an impressive range of case studies, stories and new research from across the world that illustrate the hidden ways in which women are forgotten, and the impact this has on their health and well-being.
 In making the case for change, this powerful and provocative book will make you see the world anew.

-winner 2019: invisible women, CAROLINE CRIADO PEREZ
+2019 winner: invisible women, CAROLINE CRIADO PEREZ